Amritmay/Perl_Bioinformatics/README.md

 Perl has wide variety of databases related to bioinformatics, thats why it is suggested to use Perl.

-Here are some basic codes related to boinformatics.
+Here are some basic programs related to boinformatics.